Top Streaming Deals This Week — Save on PBS Kids, Fire TV, Roku, Samsung, & More

 For the best deals, scroll down and shop, below:

-This week, Amazon has PBS Kids on sale for just $1/mo. for two months, down from $5/mo. -- that's an 80 percent savings -- via Prime Video.
-PBS Kids is one of the best on-demand streaming services for families with children's favorites, including Arthur, Dinosaur Train, Cyberchase, Mister Roger's Neighborhood, The Berenstain Bears, and much more.
+This week, Amazon has Starz on sale for just $5/mo. for three months, down from $9/mo. -- that's a 45 percent savings -- via Prime Video.
+Starz is one of the best on-demand premium streaming services with original series, including Gaslit, Outlander, BMF, Power, American Gods, and more.
+It also has hit movies, such as Venom: Let There Be Carnage, Escape Room: Tournament of Champions, Spider-Man: Homecoming, and much more.

-Please note: This PBS Kids deal is for Amazon Prime members only.
+Please note: This Starz deal is for Amazon Prime members only.
 Not a member?
 You can sign up for a free 30-day membership to take advantage.

-On sale for $29 (was $40), or nearly 30 percent off, the Roku Express 4K+ is a quick and easy way to watch popular streaming channels -- such as Netflix, HBO Max, Peacock, Apple TV+, and much more -- on your TV.
+On sale for $24 (was $30), or 20 percent off, the Roku Express is a quick and easy way to watch popular streaming channels -- such as Netflix, HBO Max, Peacock, Apple TV+, and much more -- on your TV.
 It's a fantastic entry-level streaming device that's small and compact, which makes it ideal for travel.

 Want a new TV for your bedroom?
 The Insignia 24-inch Class F20 Series Smart HD Fire TV is on sale for just $100, or $70 off, at Amazon -- that's a 41 percent savings.
 The smart TV is really ideal for a small space like a bedroom, guest room, or kid's room, while it comes equipped with Fire TV inside for quick access to Netflix, Hulu, Prime Video, Starz, and much more.